-What are the problems associated with making a small claim?
+What are the problems with making a small claim?

-The UK Government has brought in a system called Money Claim Online.
-This scheme is operated by HM Court Services which is the Government Department which runs the administration of the court system in England and Wales.
+The Government runs a service called Money Claim Online (MCOL).
+This scheme is operated by HM Courts and Tribunals Services (the Government Department which runs the administration of the court system in England and Wales).

-- Money Claim online is a website whereby you can log on and provide all the information in relation to your claim, and where you can respond to a claim made against you through the service.
+Money Claim online is a website where you can log in and provide all the information in relation to your claim, and where you can respond to a claim made against you through the service.

 What are the requirements for Money Claim Online?

-- Can I use Money Claim Online to claim for money from a company outside of England and Wales?
+Can I use MCOL to claim money from a company outside England and Wales?

-- What happens if they refuse the claim or I am not happy with the money offered?
+What happens if the defendant refuses the claim, or I am unhappy with the amount offered?